ray2day/ray2day/README.md

 - learn more about Authentication and Authorization / Duende and Identity Server 4 / Migrating
 - reading .NET related articles on internet and reading books like 'C# 9 and .Net 5 Modern Cross-Platform Development' and 'Handboek ASP.NET Core 3.1'
 - having conversations with professionals in the workfield to help me to choose my path in coding
-- share knowledge with fellow C# and .NET students through Discord

 **As far learning C# and .NET concerned I WANT TO / PLANNED TO learn & goals:**